| Erin Stokes, N.D. | Updated: September 26, 2018 |

 My answer is: "No, don’t skip the multivitamin!"

-In our modern world, I don’t believe that we can get all of the nutrients we need, even from a well-rounded, healthy diet.
-Food is always first for vitamin and mineral intake, but we need a little help covering the gaps.
+In our modern world, I don’t believe that we can get all of the nutrients we need from the foods we eat, even when we’re focused on a well-rounded, healthy diet.
 The reality is that gaps in the American diet are widespread.
 We eat very differently than our grandparents did, with most of us now consuming far more sugar and processed foods than our grandparents would have ever dreamed possible.
 Even if we did eat “perfectly” (and who’s perfect?), there is clear evidence for declining nutrient composition of food.
 A study published in the Journal of the American College of Nutrition looked at changes in food composition for 43 garden crops from 1950 to 1999.
-As a group, the 43 foods that were studied showed declines in 6 areas: protein, calcium, potassium, iron, riboflavin and ascorbic acid.¹ A rather important group of 6!
+As a group, the 43 foods that were studied showed declines in 6 areas: protein, calcium, potassium, iron, riboflavin and ascorbic acid.1 A rather important group of 6!

-So, once you decided to start taking a daily multivitamin, here’s what to look for:
+So, once you decide to start taking a daily multivitamin, here’s what to look for:

 - Convenience – that might sound like a funny thing to have at the top of my list, but if it’s not easy to take your multi, you just won’t end up taking it.* In my experience, people who choose multis with vitamins and minerals delivered with whole foods take their multis most regularly, because of the convenience of being able to take them any time of day even on an empty stomach.*

-- Gender Specific- Women and men have different nutritional needs.
-For example, women are generally recommended to supplement with additional iron, up until menopause, while iron is not generally recommended for men in supplemental form.* These multis were formulated specifically to address those differing needs.
+- Gender Specific – Women and men have different nutritional needs.
+For example, women are generally recommended to supplement with additional iron, up until menopause, while iron is not generally recommended for men in supplemental form.* These multis were formulated specifically to address those differing needs, and more.

 All in all, nutritional needs differ from person to person; we are all unique.
-Recommended Daily Values (%RDV) are just that - Recommendations.
+Recommended Daily Values (%RDV) are just that: recommendations.
 To take your supplemental nutrition a step further, you might consider an individual nutrition plan, designed to pinpoint areas where your daily individual needs may differ from that of the RDV.
-Tieraona Low Dog’s newly released book, Fortify Your Life: Your Guide to Vitamins, Minerals and More is an excellent resource for those who seek more information.
+Our friend and partner Dr. Tieraona Low Dog’s book, Fortify Your Life: Your Guide to Vitamins, Minerals and More is an excellent resource for those who seek more information.